BroadbandForum/usp-test/docs/index.md

 1. The EUT sends an Error message.

-2. The Error message contains an `err_code` of 7004, 'Invalid Arguments', with the `param_errs` element containing a single error with a `param_path` of 'Device.LocalAgent.InvalidObject.', and an `err_code` of 7026, 'Invalid Path'.
+2. The Error message contains an appropriate error code with the `param_errs` element containing a single error with a `param_path` of 'Device.LocalAgent.InvalidObject.', and an appropriate error code.

 3. The EUT did not create a new Subscription object.